hoast/hoast/README.md

 ### Asynchronously

-Hoast can be used asynchronously via script, two examples are given below.
+hoast can be used asynchronously via script, two examples are given below.

 ```JavaScript
 const Hoast = require(`hoast`);